Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: The Decoupled Surrogate

-The bound has the interesting $\sqrt{\cdot}$ calibration form \citep{mao2023crossentropylossfunctionstheoretical}.
-The constant $\max\{2\sqrt{2},\sqrt{2/\beta}\}$ equals $2\sqrt{2}$ whenever $\beta\ge 1/4$, and grows as $\sqrt{2/\beta}$ for smaller $\beta$.
-Crucially, for any fixed $\beta$ the constant does not grow with the number of experts~$J$: adding experts does not degrade the transfer guarantee, mirroring the gradient stability of Proposition~\ref{prop:due-gradient}.
+The bound has the $\sqrt{\cdot}$ calibration form \citep{mao2023crossentropylossfunctionstheoretical}.
+The constant $\max\{2\sqrt{2},\sqrt{2J/\lambda}\}$ equals $2\sqrt{2}$ whenever the per-expert weight satisfies $\lambda/J\ge 1/4$, and grows as $\sqrt{2J/\lambda}$ otherwise.
+The $1/J$ normalization in the surrogate~\eqref{eq:due} is precisely what makes this constant $J$-independent: scaling $\lambda$ with $J$ (equivalently, holding the per-expert weight $\lambda/J$ fixed) leaves the transfer guarantee unchanged as the expert pool grows, mirroring the gradient stability of Proposition~\ref{prop:due-gradient}.

 \paragraph{Comparison with existing bounds.} Two prior quantitative references are relevant.
-First, \citet{mao2024principledapproacheslearningdefer} analyze the earlier comp-sum reduction that includes the Add.
-CE surrogate \citep{mozannar2021consistent}; in our classification-specialized setting, that yields the transfer constant $\sqrt{2(J\!+\!1)}$.
-Second, the Mao25 \citep{mao2025realizablehconsistentbayesconsistentloss} single-stage surrogate has an excess-risk constant that scales with the augmented action dimension $K\!+\!J$.
-The decoupled surrogate is the only multi-expert surrogate in our comparison whose transfer constant stays $O(1)$ for fixed $\beta$.
-The remaining baselines (PiCCE, A-SM, OvA) establish Bayes-consistency only, with no explicit transfer constant or $\mathcal{H}$-consistency guarantee (Appendix~\ref{app:constant-comparison}).
+First, \citet{mao2024principledapproacheslearningdefer} analyze the earlier comp-sum reduction that includes the Add.\ CE surrogate \citep{mozannar2021consistent}; in our classification-specialized setting, that yields the transfer constant $\sqrt{2(J\!+\!1)}$.
+Second, the Mao25 \citep{mao2025mastering} single-stage surrogate has an excess-risk constant that scales with the augmented action dimension $K\!+\!J$.
+The decoupled surrogate is the only multi-expert surrogate in our comparison whose transfer constant is \emph{$O(1)$ in $J$} (for fixed per-expert weight $\lambda/J$).
+For the remaining baselines (PiCCE, A-SM, OvA), the cited analyses establish Bayes consistency but do not give an explicit transfer constant (Appendix~\ref{app:constant-comparison}).